ShadyBoukhary/flutter_clean_architecture/README.md

               // show the number of times the button has been clicked
               child: Text(controller.counter.toString()),
             ),
-            // wrapping the controller.increment with callHandler() automatically
-            // refreshes the state after the counter is incremented
-            // you can also refresh manually inside the controller
+            // you can refresh manually inside the controller
             // using refreshUI()
-            MaterialButton(onPressed: () => callHandler(controller.increment)),
+            MaterialButton(onPressed: controller.increment),
             FlatButton(onPressed: () => controller.login, child: Text('Login')),

           ],